Kajen

+Tugu Kajen building, Kajen City, Pekalongan Regency.

 Kajen is an administrative district (kecamatan) and a town (kelurahan) in Central Java Province of Indonesia, and is the administrative centre of the Pekalongan Regency in that province.
-It covers a land area of 75.15 km^{2}, and had a population of 58,048 at the 2010 Census and 73,067 at the 2020 Census; the official estimate as at mid 2024 was 79,387.
+It covers a land area of 75.15 km^{2}, and had a population of 58,048 at the 2010 Census and 73,067 at the 2020 Census; the official estimate as at mid 2025 was 80,919.
 It is sub-divided into the town (kelurahan) of Kajen and 24 rural villages (desa), all sharing the postcode of 51161.
 The town had 2,982 inhabitants as at mid 2023.

 Climate

 Kajen has a tropical rainforest climate (Af) with moderate rainfall from June to September and heavy to very heavy rainfall from October to May.